Cheapest cruise lines for Alaskan cruises – 7 lines ranked by price

 How we compared the cruise lines

-With that said, we also took the time to research two other popular departure cities- Vancouver, Canada and Anchorage, Alaska.
+With that said, we also took the time to research two other popular departure cities- Vancouver, Canada and Seward, Alaska.
 Coming in as the next two popular departure points, these two cities are great for those who wish to stay a few days exploring before venturing out on your cruise.
 It must be noted that not all of the below cruise lines have these two departure cities, some only leave from Seattle.

-Keep in mind that these particular departure cities (Vancouver and Anchorage) are not ranked cheapest to most expensive and instead are used as a price comparison to Seattle.
+Keep in mind that these particular departure cities (Vancouver and Seward) are not ranked cheapest to most expensive and instead are used as a price comparison to Seattle.
 Due to the difference in airline fares to the three cities, we felt it would be helpful to include them all.
 With the listings of all three departure cities, you should be able to make a more informed decision on which city to begin your cruise from based on both cruise price and airfare to your starting point.

 When selecting your cruise, you may find that prices move around a bit, up or down, but generally they move together, keeping the ranking the same.